dirtbags/moth/doc/writing-puzzles.md

 Special files are:

-* index.mdwn: a plain text file formatted with [markdown](http://daringfireball.net/projects/markdown/), displayed before the list of normal files in the puzzle directory.
+* index.md: a plain text file formatted with [markdown](http://daringfireball.net/projects/markdown/), displayed before the list of normal files in the puzzle directory.
-* key: a plain text file with acceptable answers, one per line.
+* 00answers.txt: a plain text file with acceptable answers, one per line.
 Answers are matched exactly (ie. they are case-sensitive).
 * summary: a single line explaining to contest organizers what's going on in this puzzle.